Maxiboy441/wing-example/README.md

 ## Testing

 You can manually test your infrastructure or set up automated tests using the Wing framework.
-Detailed testing instructions and examples can be found in the [documentation](https://wing-lang.org/docs/testing).
+Detailed testing instructions and examples can be found in the [documentation](https://www.winglang.io/docs/concepts/tests).

-## Contributing

-We welcome contributions from the community to make this example project even better.
-If you'd like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md).

 ## License